Looking to add a new pastime to your repertoire? We’ve got 40 top ideas to give you some inspiration when trying to find a new hobby.

 Of course, there are plenty of free hobbies too.
 There are tons of free e-books available on Project Gutenberg, while writing only requires a pen and paper or computer.
 You can also often learn the basics of an activity before you choose whether to invest further.

-You don’t have to make your final decision about your new hobby in lockdown just yet.
+You don’t have to make your final decision about your new hobby just yet.
 You can spend some time trying a few different options to see which one is right for you.
 In fact, you can check out our list of courses related to new hobby ideas for some further inspiration.
-They can help you find a new hobby that’s perfectly suited to lockdown.
+They can help you find a new hobby that’s perfectly suited to you.